Vietnam Overview

 There are many holidays in Vietnam, almost one for every occasion.
 Western holidays are celebrated in Vietnam but not as official national holidays.

 TET: The Lunar New Year.
-The celebration of the Lunar New Year falls between January and February on the Western calendar and changeable date year after year.Officially three days long, but Vietnamese will spend for weeks.
-It is a time for the spirits of ancestors home and makes temple pilgrimages.
-TET holiday is also a time for Family reunion to eat, drink and cheering for the best luck of the upcoming year.We suggest you visit Vietnam before or after TET a week.
-Because the actual date of the TET celebration as most stores and shops are closed and food prices are much higher than usual and fewer choices services.
+The celebration of the Lunar New Year falls between January and February on the Western calendar and changeable dates year after year.
+Officially three days long, but Vietnamese will spend for weeks.
+It is a time for the spirits of ancestors home and make temple pilgrimages.
+TET holiday is also a time for Family reunions to eat, drink, and cheer for the best luck of the upcoming year.
+We suggest you visit Vietnam before or after TET for a week.
+Because of the actual date of the TET celebration most stores and shops are closed and food prices are much higher than usual and fewer choices of services.

 IX.
 FOOD

-Vietnamese cuisine is known for its fresh ingredients and healthy.The national dish is Pho, or noodle soup, spring rolls which is very popular of any menu at any restaurant even small store on the street.
+Vietnamese cuisine is known for its fresh ingredients and health.
+The national dish is Pho, or noodle soup, spring rolls which are very popular on any menu at any restaurant even a small store on the street.

 X. HEALTH

 Travelers are advised to be up-to-date on pneumonia, tetanus, typhoid, and polio immunizations.
 Bottled water is available throughout the country.
 Always keep hydrated as you are traveling in a warm humid region where you can lose fluids quickly from perspiration.
 There are still some issues regarding sanitation and tropical diseases, such as dengue fever in some periods of the year, but Vietnam is less susceptible to malaria due to the local government’s constant educational awareness of malaria prevention.
 Tap water is not potable anywhere but it’s safe for brushing teeth.
 Bottled water is abundant and can be purchased anywhere in the country (foreign and local brands).
 Avoid eating raw (uncooked) vegetables for the first 2 or 3 days until your body adjusts to local cuisine.
-The restaurants in the larger cities like Hanoi and Saigon (Ho Chi Minh City), food preparation is to world standards.
+The restaurants in larger cities like Hanoi and Saigon (Ho Chi Minh City), food preparation is to world standards.

 XI.
 SHOPPING

 Vietnam is a shopper’s paradise.
-Here are a few tips before making purchases: Wood products are better purchased in the south, ceramics in the north.
-Fine handicrafts, embroidered articles, rattan and bamboo products, lacquerware and marble carvings of high quality can also be found.
+Here are a few tips before making purchases: Wood products are better purchased in the south, and ceramics in the north.
+Fine handicrafts, embroidered articles, rattan and bamboo products, lacquerware, and marble carvings of high quality can also be found.
 Silk in Vietnam is of some of the highest quality in the world.
 Women and men can have clothing custom-tailored in a day or two.
 Jewelry can also be made to customer specifications.
 Precious stones should only be bought from the government jewelry company (SJC) as they have certification of origination, which you will need when you leave Vietnam and reenter your home country.
 Please let us know if you would like recommendations.
-If fine jewelry is too cheap to be true, then it’s too cheap to be true!Negotiation is part of the culture in Asia, mostly in the markets or small shops (start at 20-30% below).
+If fine jewelry is too cheap to be true, then it’s too cheap to be true!
+Negotiation is part of the culture in Asia, mostly in the markets or small shops (starting at 20-30% below).
 It can be fun to negotiate on items without a price tag.
 In the end, it comes down to what the seller is willing to sell and what the buyer is willing to pay, so don’t stress over good deals or bad deals.
-But do be aware that precious stones should be purchased from a government certified shop with the certification of authentication.
+But do be aware that precious stones should be purchased from a government-certified shop with the certification of authentication.

 XII.
 TRAVEL INSURANCE